tsaad-dev/drafts/rsvp/draft-saad-teas-yang-rsvp-00.md

 the NETCONF protocol {{!RFC6241}}.
 The lowest NETCONF layer is the secure transport layer and the mandatory-to-implement secure transport is SSH {{!RFC6242}}.
 The NETCONF access control model
-{{!RFC6536}} provides means to restrict access for particular NETCONF

-users to a pre-configured subset of all available NETCONF protocol operations and content.
+{{!RFC8341}} provides means to restrict access for particular NETCONF users to a pre-configured subset of all available NETCONF protocol operations and content.

-There are a number of data nodes defined in the YANG module which are writable/creatable/deletable (i.e., config true, which is the default).
+There are a number of data nodes defined in the YANG module(s) defined in this document which are writable/creatable/deletable (i.e., config true, which is the default).
 These data nodes may be considered sensitive or vulnerable in some network environments.
 Write operations (e.g., \<edit-config\>) to these data nodes without proper protection can have a negative effect on network operations.

+/rt:routing/rt:control-plane-protocols/rt:control-plane-protocol/rsvp:rsvp/globals:
+The data nodes defined defined in this document and under this branch are applicable device-wide and can affect all RSVP established sessions.
+Unauthorized access to this container can potentially cause disruptive event(s) on all established sessions.

+/rt:routing/rt:control-plane-protocols/rt:control-plane-protocol/
+rsvp:rsvp/rsvp:globals/rsvp:sessions:
+The data nodes defined in this document and under this branch are applicable to one or all RSVP-TE session(s).
+Unauthorized access to this container can potentially affect the impacted RSVP session(s).

+/rt:routing/rt:control-plane-protocols/rt:control-plane-protocol/rsvp:rsvp/rsvp:interfaces:
+The data nodes defined defined in this document and under this branch are applicable to one or all RSVP interfaces.
+Unauthorized access to this container can potentially affect established session(s) over impacted interface(s).

 # Acknowledgement

 The authors would like to thank Lou Berger for reviewing and providing valuable feedback